 Peer Support Specialists provide caring relationships to young people to help them cope with difficult experiences.
 In this story, Peer Support Specialist Paul describes how he helped build a teen’s resilience after experiencing years of trauma.
 The name of the client in this story has been changed to protect their privacy.

 Feeling Overwhelmed and Struggling to Cope

-I was first introduced to Joe, an 18-year-old young man when his probation officer suggested he start Youth Peer Support Services (YPSS).
+I was first introduced to Joe, an 18-year-old young man when his probation officer suggested he start Peer Support Services (YPSS).
 She thought he would benefit from a mentor-type relationship with someone outside of the court system.

 Throughout his childhood, Joe experienced challenges.
 From witnessing domestic violence, shuffling between his mother and father’s homes after they separated, feeling unloved by his father, and being diagnosed with Attention Deficit Hyperactivity Disorder (ADHD) and Disruptive Mood Dysregulation Disorder (DMDD), he was struggling.

 As emotions from those experiences built up within Joe, he attempted to end his life.
 Though he attended therapy and was prescribed medications to help his diagnoses, Joe struggled to cope.
 He needed someone he could talk to.